 What’s the inbound methodology and how it helps in branding

 I’m sure you have heard about the inbound methodology.

 Instead of calling out to prospects, the inbound methodology draws them in by giving them what they need during different stages of their buying journey.

 The inbound methodology is a philosophy rather than a marketing method.
 As many as 3 out of 4 marketers prefer an inbound approach to marketing.

 A whopping 84% of small business owners use the inbound methodology predominantly.
 By adopting the inbound methodology, 92.7% companies saw increased leads.

-If you want to build your brand fast, you will have to think about your target audience first, and that’s what the inbound methodology will help you with.
+If you want to build strong brand awareness quickly, you will have to think about your target audience first, and that’s what the inbound methodology will help you with.

-Before we see how SEO integrates with the inbound methodology, let’s define the four major stages in the inbound marketing method:
+Before we see how search engine optimization integrates with the inbound methodology, let’s define the four major stages in the inbound marketing method:

-Stage #1 – Attract: This is where a prospect finds you (typically through the useful content that you create).
+Stage #1 – Attract: This is where a prospect finds you within search results or social networks (typically through the useful content that you create).